spryker/spryker-docs/docs/scos/dev/back-end-development/messages-and-errors/registering-a-new-service.md

   - /v1/docs/en/service
 ---

-A *service* is a Spryker application layer shared by the Client application layer, the Zed application layer, and Yves application layer.
+A *service* is a Spryker application layer shared by the Client, Zed, and Yves application layers.
 This service layer provides the ability to register a service once and have it applied to both layers.
 Usage is focused on level details (infrastructure layer)—for example, encoding, text processing, and sanitization.
 Currently, there are already a few `Util` bundles providing services (UtilText and UtilEncoding).

 ## How to use a service